davidpinhas/freedom55/README.md

 ```

 ### Server
+:warning: Limitation: The `server` command requires a local Kubectl client to be pre-configured with the desired Kubernetes cluster and the ArgoCD service must be running under the "argocd" namespace.
+Additionally, the pod name of the ArgoCD server must start with "**argocd-server**-xxxxx".

 #### Export ArgoCD server settings
-:warning: Limitation: The `export` command requires a local Kubectl client to be pre-configured with the desired Kubernetes cluster and the ArgoCD service must be running under the "argocd" namespace.
-Additionally, the pod name of the ArgoCD server must start with "**argocd-server**-xxxxx".

 To export the ArgoCD server settings, run the following command:
 ```bash
 fd55 argo server export